zhiqingfeng/h1-First_step/README.md

 Now looking for the root reason of this issue. :(

-## UPDATE -- FINAL VERSION
+### UPDATE -- FINAL VERSION
 1. installed the UPM and logged in Debian successfully. :) (So I am doing everything in DebainLinuxBullsEye)

+## WebGoat
-2. Installed and Ran WebGoat.
+1. Installed and Ran WebGoat.
 But I couldn't run the java command --> (bash:java:command not found)
-3. Looking for the solution about java command.
+2. Looking for the solution about java command.
-4. Installed Java and Javac, and now it's available to use java command and registered on WebGoat successfully. :)
+3. Installed Java and Javac, and now it's available to use java command and registered on WebGoat successfully. :)
-5. Hacker warmup
+## Hacker warmup

    1) General: HTTP Basics
      - Entered my name and press GO!.
      - Magic number is 71.
 Found it from the HTML by searched the keyword.